 But unlike most First Looks, Tracey then decided to surprise all the guests, especially her mum, by going to greet them all and say hello before the ceremony.
 It was such a lovely moment as the expressions of astonishment spread throughout the room and everyone gathered around the bride to show their love.

 Robin and Tracey had chosen their venue well as Apartment 29, The Supper Club (website) has so many different spaces that the wedding flowed naturally from one point to the next with every stage of the day.
 Every time we moved to a new room I was struck by the change in atmosphere, it meant that the day was constantly refreshed.
 The venue was well-decorated with flowers, chandeliers, fairy lights and candles.

-After the wedding ceremony, I took Tracey and Robin out on the streets for some great wedding portrait.
-The wet streets glistened in the reflected light which did nothing but heighten the atmosphere for the photos.
-We went out into the back alleys and main shopping streets with umbrellas and happy smiles and cheers of congratulations from passers-by and the slightly quizzical look from a pair of traffic wardens.
+After the wedding ceremony, I took Tracey and Robin out onto the wet streets for some great wedding portraits.
+However, the wet streets glistened in the reflected light did nothing but heighten the atmosphere.
+We went out into the back alleys and main shopping streets with umbrellas and happy smiles.
+There were cheers of congratulations from passers-by and the slightly quizzical look from a pair of traffic wardens.
 Robin and Tracey had a great vision for their wedding day which was all about friends, music, love and a brilliant party.
-I covered it all and tried my best to capture moments which will remind this couple of their beautiful wedding day all their life.
+I covered it all and tried my best to capture moments which will remind this couple of their beautiful wedding day all their lives.

 Tracey and Robin, thank you so much for trusting me with the honour to be your wedding photographer.
-Every time I look at your wedding photographs, they give me a sense of joy.
-They reflect the love and bond you two share, and how both of you are meant for each other.
-I wish you both a love-filled life ahead!
+Every time I look at your wedding photographs, they give me a real sense of joy.
+In conclusion, they reflect the love and bond you two share and how you are meant for each other.
+So I wish you both a love-filled life ahead!